School board elections offer valuable volunteer opportunities

 We’ve also involved youngsters in campaigns – making it clear that doing so is up to them.
 This is one form of modeling – encouraging young people to help improve our community, state and nation.

-The Secretary of State notes that districts holding elections this year include: Aitkin Public Schools, Anoka-Hennepin Schools, Big Lake Public Schools, Bloomington Public Schools, Burnsville-Eagan-Savage District 191, Caledonia Area Public Schools, Cambridge-Isanti Schools, Central Public Schools (Norwood Young America), Delano Public School District, Eden Prairie Schools, Edina Public Schools, Fridley Public Schools, Hopkins Public Schools, Lakeville Area Schools, Long Prairie-Grey Eagle School District, Minnetonka Public Schools, Monticello Public School District, North Branch Area Public Schools, Richfield Public Schools, District 196, (Rosemount-Apple Valley-Eagan), Princeton Public Schools, Rush City Public Schools, Spring-Lake Park Schools, St. Michael-Albertville Public Schools, St. Louis Park Public Schools, Stillwater Area Public Schools, Upsala Area Schools, Wayzata Public Schools and Westonka Public Schools.

-More information from the Secretary of State is available through these downloads: tinyurl.com/4mzrhp3n and tinyurl.com/yvvu3w9r.
+More information from the Secretary of State is available through these downloads: https://tinyurl.com/4mzrhp3n and https://tinyurl.com/yvvu3w9r.

 Post a comment as